gauravlochab/RAG-Private-GPT-Langchain/ReadMe.md

 To get started with this project, clone the repository and install the necessary dependencies.

+## Inspiration and Implementation

+This project is inspired by the [Private GPT project](https://github.com/zylon-ai/private-gpt) by Zylon AI.
+While the original project is implemented using the LlamaIndex framework, our implementation is based on the LangChain framework.
+We appreciate the work done by the Zylon AI team and aim to build upon it in our own unique way.

 ## Structure

 The codebase is structured as follows: